SkipLabs/skip/www/docs/getting_started.md

 The primary data structure used in Skip is called a _collection_, and associates *keys* with one or more *values*.
 Collection keys and values are both immutable data stored in the Skip framework's native heap; in Typescript, any JSON-serializable value can be used. (i.e. primitives, arrays, objects, and nested combinations thereof)
-Collections can be accessed by key or manipulated to create new collections, which can either be _eager_ (updated in response to input changes) or _lazy_ (updated in response to queries for specific keys).
+Collections can be accessed by key or manipulated to create new collections.

 These manipulations do _not_ mutate in-place but instead create a _new_ collection in the computation graph with a dependency edge from the input collection(s).
 For example, `collection.map(Foo)` creates a _new_ collection with the results of applying `Foo` to the data in `collection`, which is then updated in real time whenever the contents of `collection` change.